Hero Background

 Whole life insurance is usually a trusted option for seniors.
 These policies are great because they offer lifelong coverage as long as premiums are paid, incremental cash value growth, and death benefits focused on covering seniors’ needs.

 Like many traditional whole life insurance policies, American Income Life’s whole life rates can be pricey for seniors.
 Most life insurance providers offer final expense insurance, also known as burial insurance, as an affordable alternative for seniors.
-However, American Income Life doesn’t appear to have any specialized burial insurance options.
+American Income Life now offers final expense insurance, though it may not be the best choice.
+Here’s why:

 3

-AIL doesn’t publicly share rates, requiring you to contact an agent for price estimates, but some online reviews claim they pay over $200 monthly for American Income Life whole life policies.
-This is a very high rate and one that you shouldn’t have to pay for final expense coverage.
+In addition, AIL doesn’t publicly share rates, requiring you to contact an agent for price estimates, but some online reviews claim they pay over $200 monthly for American Income Life whole life policies.

 Is American Income Life Insurance Legitimate?

-American Income Life Insurance is a legitimate life insurance company with a proven history of paying out to beneficiaries.
-However, AIL’s customer complaints and aggressive sales tactics are significant concerns.
+Though their sales tactics and customer complaints are significant concerns, American Income Life Insurance is a legitimate life insurance company with a proven history of paying out to beneficiaries

 American Income Life Insurance may be a legitimate insurer, but they don’t respect customer choice or privacy.
 Understanding and fulfilling customer needs and intent is at the heart of all good life insurance providers and brokerages, and Final Expense Benefits strives to meet this.
-Unlike American Income Life, we don’t tell you what you need, and instead help you find the policy you want at a great price.
+Unlike American Income Life, we don’t tell you what you need.
+Our goal is to help you find the coverage you need at a great price.

-Our agents are ready to help you find a great policy without pushy tactics.
-Call us at (866) 786-0725 to learn more, or check our free quoting tool for online pricing estimates.
+If you’re ready to see what policies will work for you – without pushy sales tactics –call Final Expense Benefits at (866) 786-0725 to learn more, or check our free quoting tool for online pricing estimates.

 American Income Life Pros and Cons